Senior Curriculum

 WIDER LEARNING OPPORTUNITIES

-All pupils are offered the chance to go on residential visits to France, Germany and Spain.
-Recent trips have included German Christmas Market trips to Cologne and Koblenz, KS4 trips to Paris and Madrid.
+All pupils are offered the chance to go on residential visits to France and Spain.
+Recent trips have included KS4 trips to Paris and Madrid, and a KS3 German Christmas Market trip to Cologne and Koblenz.

 In addition, we regularly take students on study days (e.g. BFI foreign film study days) and run cultural activities in the school (e.g. interactive theatre, salsa/flamenco/ballet workshops, etc).